 You can sell things like products, downloads, events and services right out of the box, which is pretty cool.
 And managing which ones are out of stock is fairly easy.

-Bigcommerce SEO & Marketing
+Bigcommerce Review: SEO & Marketing

 SEO is another strong point with Bigcommerce, considering its unique content delivery network loads your website pages much faster than the competitors.
 This improves the environment for users, and search engines take notice as well.
 It's a pain to find the settings for modifying your SEO, but it's all in the product area.

-You can also integrate with Google Shopping to grab all of those shoppers who go through that route.
+You can however integrate with Google Shopping to grab all of those shoppers who go through that route.
 Not to mention, the microdata and reviews on your site are all posted on search engines, which are known to make search engines and customers happy.

 The platform supports over 60 payment gateways, meaning that you can choose to process payments through your store, instead of sending them away to a place like PayPal.
 Offline payments are supported, and you also receive cool features like multiple currencies, customizable shipping rates, secure checkouts and shipping label printing.